 People who professionally make ithmid know better than me which type of kohl stone to select.
 But my intuition is to select the purest-looking kohl stone or galena mineral with the fewest amount of impurities as possible.
 A different but related stone may make for a better selection, but I don’t know any other criteria when it comes to selecting a kohl stone.

-For the purest galena mineral, it would have the fewest defects and most pristine crystal structure.
-Galena naturally forms cubic crystals when it is of high purity.
+For the purest galena mineral, it would have the fewest defects, the most pristine cubic crystal structure, and a high quality luster or shine.
+Galena naturally forms cubic crystals when it is of a high purity.
 So I would end up selecting what appears to be closer to a crystal than a rough rock for making ithmid, since I am looking for the purest Galena mineral.

 Once I made my selection, the next step is to scratch or pick off any materials on the kohl stone that are different from the main mass.
-Essentially, removing any impurities from the stone manually with a file or the like.
+Essentially, removing any dirt or impurities from the stone manually with a steel file or the like.

 How to Make Pure Ithmid Kohl